canhta/CareCircle/README.md

 # CareCircle AI Health Agent

 CareCircle is a cross-platform health management platform designed to empower families to manage health together.
 It aggregates health data, leverages AI for medication management, and provides personalized reminders and family-centric care coordination.
-The ecosystem includes a hybrid mobile app for end-users, a robust NestJS backend, and a Next.js web portal for administration.
+The ecosystem includes a Flutter mobile app for end-users, a robust NestJS backend, and a Next.js web portal for administration.

 ---